Ricardo-Developer/punk_beer_angularjs/README.md

 # Punk Beer AngularJS Project

-Using AngularJS to consume Punk Beer API, along with ui.bootstrap.
+Using AngularJS along with ui.bootstrap to consume Punk Beer API.

 *work in progress*